 Collecting your own ricotta

-At the time when I was young the new hot ricotta was collected in small woven baskets that would let the rest of the whey out while the ricotta was cooling down, we collected it with a sort of colander with handle from the top of the whey, at the end of all this work sometimes we left a bit of ricotta for ourselves, and we used it in the following manner: you see, in the farms of those days you had to think for yourself, what you were going to eat next time you had to eat, so, this was another way to make a warm meal quickly.
+The new hot ricotta was collected in small woven baskets that would let the rest of the whey out while the ricotta was cooling down, we collected it with a colander with handle from the top of the whey, at the end of all this work sometimes we left a bit of ricotta for ourselves, and we used it in the following manner: you see, in the farms of those days you had to think for yourself, what you were going to eat next time, so, this was another way to make a warm meal quickly.

 Usually in the farms of those days, there was plenty of dry old bread that was hard to eat the way it was, so, we would slice the bread and put it in a large dish, and then we would put the still hot ricotta and a bit of whey on top of this dish filled with old bread; this rustic prepared dish usually would replace a whole meal during the day.
 Okay, you might be shocked and spew that this was a prepared dish of wholesome food, but hey it was either that or just old dry bread, I hope you see what I mean, and I am pretty sure that if you were in the same position, you would prefer this warm dish to just dry old bread; believe it or not that is how hard life was in those old times; so, we all should be thankful to the progress that we have achieved since then.